chaeMil/oazatv-server/web-project/www/bower_components/video.js/docs/guides/tracks.md

 Creating the Text File
 ----------------------
 Timed text requires a text file in [WebVTT](http://dev.w3.org/html5/webvtt/) format.
 This format defines a list of "cues" that have a start time, and end time, and text to display.
+[Microsoft has a builder](http://ie.microsoft.com/testdrive/Graphics/CaptionMaker/) that can help you get started on the file.

 When creating captions, there's also additional [caption formatting techniques] (http://www.theneitherworld.com/mcpoodle/SCC_TOOLS/DOCS/SCC_FORMAT.HTML#style) that would be good to use, like brackets around sound effects: [ sound effect ].
 If you'd like a more in depth style guide for captioning, you can reference the [Captioning Key](http://www.dcmp.org/captioningkey/), but keep in mind not all features are supported by WebVTT or (more likely) the Video.js WebVTT implementation.